NewLife Timeline

 1994 - 2001

-One evening whilst at the University of Sierra Leone, Fourah Bay College, three women – Sonia, Brenda and Adiatu reached out in love to young at-risk ladies in Government Wharf, Sierra Leone.
-What emerged from that experience for Brenda, is what has come to be NewLife Project Inc.
+One evening at the University of Sierra Leone, Fourah Bay College, three women – Sonia (late), Brenda and Adiatu - reached out in love to young at-risk ladies in Government Wharf, Sierra Leone.
+From this outreach, six women decided to change their lives for the better.
+Some of them are still in our lives up to this day.

 2001 - 2003

 NewLife Project Inc. experienced a new dimension of glory.
-Young Women Christian Association (YWCA) sent young women for training and vulnerable women in the surrounding neighbourhood also joined the project.
-A clothing drive and free medical assistance program was put in place, meeting the needs of hundreds of women, men and children in the Project and surrounding impoverish communities.
-We organized various exhibition programs to display the talents of our students.
-A job placement program and micro financing business was added to our curriculum.
+Young women from the Young Women Christian Association (YWCA) Sierra Leone and other vulnerable women in the surrounding community joined NewLife Project Inc. for vocational training.
+Together, we organized a clothing drive and provided a free medical assistance program which addressed the health needs of hundreds of women, men and children in the Project and surrounding impoverished communities.
+This was possible through the generous donation of the Word of Hope Ministries and pharmaceuticals in the USA.
+During this time, we also organized various exhibition programs to display the talents of our students and created a job placement program and microfinancing business which was added to our curriculum.

 2003 - 2006